-- interdisciplinary or arts practise and multi-disciplinary arts practise - Combined Arts can also cover the following areas: - participatory and celebratory work - large scale events, festivals and carnival arts
+- interdisciplinary arts practise and multi-disciplinary arts practise. - Combined Arts can also include participatory and celebratory work - large scale artistic events, festivals and carnival arts

 We can also consider applications from individuals who contribute to the creation and delivery of Combined Arts work in the above areas, such as programmers/promoters/curators of festivals and multi-disciplinary events within our supported disciplines, directors and producers or lighting designers.